croaky/render-ruby-pg/README.md

 # X

-A lightweight JSON HTTP API with Ruby and Postgres meant to be deployed to <https://render.com>.
+A lightweight JSON HTTP API with Ruby and Postgres.

+Deploy with Render at <https://dashboard.render.com/blueprints>.
+Click "New Blueprint Instance".
+Enter this repo's URL.

-## Develop
+## Local development

 Install Ruby 3 and Postgres 14.